MegaGlest/megaglest-source/docs/README.compiling-linux.txt

 The game complains about OpenGL 1.3 not available, is missing OpenGL extensions or works very slowly:
 * Look at glxinfo and make sure the system is using the drivers you want to use.
-Often the proprietary ATI or NVIDIA drivers work better, but for Intel, Mesa drivers ("glxinfo | grep -i mesa") can work, too (but slowly since these GPUs are lacking on hardware acceleration support).
+If you have a NVIDIA or AMD/ATI graphics card then consider using the proprietary drivers (where available), which usually provide much better performance than the open source drivers most distributions use by default.
+  Most Intel graphics chips use an open source driver on Linux, based on Mesa ("glxinfo | grep -i mesa").
+This hardware is much slower than any dedicated graphics cards produced during the past few years.
+The same holds true for AMD APUs, the graphics chips embedded into AMD processors.

 The game crashes:
 * Check the forums at http://forums.megaglest.org/
-* It would be nice if you could report any other crashes and freezes that are not yet described on the forums, preferably with a gdb backtrace from a debugging enabled build (cmake -DCMAKE_BUILD_TYPE=RelWithDebInfo)
+* It would be nice if you could report any crashes and freezes that are not yet described on the forums, preferably with a gdb backtrace from a debugging enabled build (cmake -DCMAKE_BUILD_TYPE=RelWithDebInfo)

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~